Frequently Asked Questions

 For JD/JW Cadets: Two Years.

-For SD/SW Cadets: Two Years with one year extension.
+For SD/SW Cadets: Three Years with one year extension.

 40. What is the uniform in NCC ?

 Army cadets wear khaki uniform.
 Naval cadets wear white uniform of Navy.
 Air Force cadets wear blue uniform similar to the Air Force.

 41. Is it compulsory to wear NCC uniform?